Equality & Diversity

 THEA publishes first Gender Mission Statement for higher education bodies

 As part of her opening address to the European Conference on Gender Equality in Higher Education today, Monday 20 August, Minister Mary Mitchell O’Connor TD announced the launch of the first Gender and Diversity Statement for higher education institutions.
-The Statement, published today by the Technological Higher Education Association (THEA), will inform policy across all fourteen Institutes of Technology in Ireland and is the first such policy statement to be adopted by higher education institutions in Ireland.
+The Statement, published today by the Technological Higher Education Association (THEA), will inform policy across all eleven Institutes of Technology and the technological university and is the first such policy statement to be adopted by higher education institutions in Ireland.

 The central mission statement commits to ensuring equal opportunities for all persons, regardless of gender, ethnicity, or sexual orientation, to access higher education and advance their careers.
-The Statement will be supported across all fourteen Institutes of Technology a primary aim of which will be to increase the number of women in highly paid positions throughout the sector and broaden access to education and career opportunities with a focus specifically on diversity and gender.
+The Statement will be supported across the entire sector, a primary aim of which will be to increase the number of women in highly paid positions throughout the sector and broaden access to education and career opportunities with a focus specifically on diversity and gender.

 The Statement includes six primary objectives: